-Some of the newer plus size MTB tyres have extra-large shoulder lugs (tread) which take the overall width past the actual measurement marked on the sidewall.
-If your tyres have extra wide lugs you can still work to our sizes in our guide but it will be a tighter fit and will mean you have to push it into the rack and pull harder on the bike to dislodge it when you remove it.
-So yes it should fit in a mountain bike rack but will be a firm fit.
-If you don’t want to do that you should go to the next size up to the Fat Rack.
-The bike will sit nicely in the rack but the front wheel may fall to one side slightly due to the larger gap.
-This does not affect usability or performance and will make it very easy to unload.
+Some of the newer plus size MTB tires have extra-large shoulder lugs (tread) which take the overall width past the actual measurement marked on the sidewall.
+If your tires have extra wide lugs, you can still work to our sizes for our Mountain Bike Rack, but it will be a tighter fit.
+This might mean you have to push it into the rack and pull harder on the bike to dislodge it when you remove it.
+To avoid this, we recommend sizing up to the Fat Rack.
+The bike will sit nicely in the rack, but the front wheel may fall to one side slightly due to the larger gap.
+This does not affect usability or performance and will make it very easy to unload your bike.

 We don’t recommend exceeding the set weight limits for each rack.
 The extra weight and force of rolling a heavier bike onto the Fender Rack could possibly cause the arms to bend.
 Working to the weights outlined for each rack will remove any possibility of damaging the rack or your bike.
 If your bike is heavier and has fenders or mudguards, check out our eBike Rack.

 We do not recommend storing bikes with wheels less than 16” in diameter in our racks.
-If you store a bike with smaller wheels, you risk not having the tyre come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tyre.
+If you store a bike with smaller wheels, you risk not having the tire come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tire.

 We found some success with placing Velcro straps on the bottom arm to shorten the distance between the 2 points, however the bikes are not as stable, and you would need to strap the wheel to the upper arm of the rack with Velcro as well.

 Hanging a bike in Steadyrack will not cause any damage to your wheels.
 No part of the bike frame touches the rack, only the front tire, which is cradled in the steel arms.